StanHatko/test_vllm_sampler/README.md

 Goal is to determine if LLM is asked to solve an integral showing steps, is it consistent each time at zero temperature?

+TODO: upgrade to more powerful server, that can host 70B.
+The model `hugging-quants/Meta-Llama-3.1-8B-Instruct-GPTQ-INT4` isn't good enough for the provided math problem.

 ### Hardware

 This test was done on a Lambda Labs gpu_1x_a10 server in the Virginia, USA region.